Purdue University-North Central Campus

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 177 teachers has declined by 20% over five years.
+- The teacher population of 177 teachers has stayed relatively flat over five years.

 |Purdue University-North Central Campus||(IN) Community College Avg.|

 |Institution Level||Four or more years||Less than 2 yrs|

 |Student : Teacher Ratio||35:1||34:1|

 |# Full-Time Students||-||507 students|

 - The nearest community college to Purdue University-North Central Campus is Brown Mackie College-Michigan City (6.5 miles away).